WE ARE WELDERS WOMEN'S PROGRAM

 How will I know if I was accepted to the program?

-All applicants will receive an email acknowledgment that your application was received and completed.
+All applicants will receive an email acknowledgment that their application was received and completed.

 If incomplete, additional documentation will be requested.
 Once your application has been assessed you will be notified of your admission status.